T-vK/tvoip/README.md

   Options:

     -V, --version                   output the version number
     -c, --connect <host:port>       Connect to a host, (Supports IP:port and hostname:port.)
     -l, --listen <port>             Automatically accept connections on this port.
     -i, --input [device-name]       Input device, (Leave empty to use the default recording device.)
     -o, --output [device-name]      Output device, (Leave empty to use the default playback device.)
+    -a, --mic-channels <count>      Number of channels 1=mono; 2=stereo (Leave empty to use 1.)
+    -b, --speaker-channels <count>  Number of channels 1=mono; 2=stereo (Leave empty to use 2.)
     -h, --help                      output usage information

   Examples: